timescale/docs/ai/python-interface-for-pgvector-and-timescale-vector.md

 [benchmarks](https://www.timescale.com/blog/how-we-made-postgresql-the-best-vector-database/)
 on the blog.

-You should use the Timescale Vector index for most use cases.
+You should use the pgvectorscale index for most use cases.
 This can be created with:

 ``` python